-- ✓ Because of covid-each family will be housed in their own cabin.
-If you are registering with another family and would like to share a cabin with them, please note that on your registration. - ✓ Whenever possible, families with children aged up to eight years of age will be placed in cabins closer to the IB main lodge. - ✓ Some of the long-time Family Camp families request and, when possible, remain in a cabin they've enjoyed for years. - Cabins are rustic and unplugged (no electric) in nature and typically have one side open to the beautiful outdoors!
+- ✓ Cabins may be shared with 1 other family if numbers and space allow.
+If you are registering with another family and would like to share a cabin with them, please let us know. - ✓ Families with children aged three and younger will be placed, if possible, in one of the cabins that have 4 walls (some will require that you bring "stair gate" for the door). - ✓ Whenever possible, families with children aged up to eight years of age will be placed in cabins closer to the FS main lodge. - ✓ Some of the long-time Family Camp families request and, when possible, remain in a cabin they've enjoyed for years. - ✓ Cabins are rustic and unplugged (no electricity) in nature and typically have one side open to the beautiful outdoors!
 Be sure to bring a flashlight.